Hymenoscyphus fraxineus: Management

-There are currently no effective strategies for managing the disease, and most countries which have tried to control its spread have failed.
+There are currently no effective strategies for managing the disease, and most countries which have tried to control its spread have been unsuccessful.
 The removal of trees in infected areas has little effect as the fungus lives and grows on leaf litter on the forest floor.
 Research at the Swedish University of Agricultural Sciences suggests that the deliberate destruction of trees in an infected area can be counterproductive as it destroys the few resistant trees alongside the dying ones.
 One approach to managing the disease may be to take branches from resistant trees and graft them to rootstock to produce seeds of resistant trees in a controlled environment.
-A Lithuanian trial searching for disease-resistance resulted in the selection of fifty disease-resistant trees for the establishment of breeding populations of European ash in different provinces of Lithuania.
+A Lithuanian trial aimed at identifying disease-resistant trees has resulted in the selection of fifty such trees for the establishment of breeding populations of European ash in different provinces of Lithuania.
 A breeding programme for resistant trees is a viable strategy but the process of restoring the ash tree population across Europe with resistant trees is likely to take decades.

 Ash dieback in the United Kingdom

-The fungus was first found in Britain during February 2012 at sites that had received saplings from nurseries in the previous five years.
+The fungus was first detected in Britain during February 2012 at sites that had received saplings from nurseries within the preceding five years.
 A ban on imports of ash from other European countries was imposed in October 2012 after infected trees were found in established woodland.
 On 29 October Environment minister David Heath confirmed that 100,000 nursery trees and saplings had been deliberately destroyed.
-The government also banned ash imports but experts described their efforts as "too little too late".
-The UK Government emergency committee COBR met on 2 November to discuss the crisis.
+The government also banned ash imports, but experts described this measure as "too little too late".
+The UK Government Emergency Committee COBR convened on 2 November to address the crisis.
 A survey of Scottish trees started in November 2012.
 A 2020 study suggested that certain landscapes with hedgerows and woods made up of different types of tree resisted the disease better than areas mainly populated with ash trees.

 Government and Forestry Commission guidance

 The Forestry Commission has produced guidance and requested people report possible cases.

 Comparisons have been made to the outbreak of Dutch elm disease in the 1960s and 1970s.
 In 2012 it was estimated that up to 99% of the 90 million ash trees in the UK would be killed by the disease.

-On 9 November 2012 the United Kingdom Government unveiled its strategy.
-Environment Secretary Owen Paterson announced that it was acknowledged that the disease was here to stay in the UK and that the focus would be on slowing its spread.
-Young and newly planted trees with the disease would be destroyed; however, mature trees would not be removed because of the implications for wildlife that depends on the trees for their natural habitat.
+On 9 November 2012 the United Kingdom Government presented its strategy.
+Environment Secretary Owen Paterson announced that the disease was acknowledged to be a long-term presence in the UK, and that efforts would be concentrated on slowing its spread.
+Young and newly planted trees with the disease would be destroyed; however, mature trees would not be removed due to the implications for wildlife that depends on the trees for their natural habitat.
 The strategy unveiled by Paterson included: